jintobeans/nyt-ui/README.md

 ## Bugs:

 * Moving API call to the backend is not working right now with jsonp - ideal for protecting API key
+* JSONP call is not being done ideally

 ## Stretch Goals: